Ibadan Oyo State, Nigeria Travel Guide

 For ease and safety, pre-book pick-ups upon arrival at transportation centers.

-Renting a vehicle offers flexibility but comes with specific considerations in Ibadan.
+Hiring a car offers flexibility but includes specific considerations in Ibadan.

 Formal rentals less common.
 Self-driving not recommended for tourists due to safety.